Our 8 week plan is written by our head-coach to improve running technique, endurance and speed.

 From Runners World: What is the difference between fartlek, tempo, and interval runs.

-Parlaauf is a continuous relay involving two runners.
-(Parlaauf is german for ‘pairs’).
+Paarlauf is a continuous relay involving two runners.
+(Paarlauf is german for ‘pairs’).

 Two runners will run around a track in opposite directions: one running fast and the other running easy.